Sparxx/Ori/README.md

 #### TOML Config:
     [General]

+    key - For private / purchased modules.
+Not needed for discord/telegram scraping on solana

+    webhook - discord webhook for copytrade utils.
+Not used in other modules yet.

     buy_once - bot will only attempt to snipe a ca once.
 Any time the ca is sent again it will not attempt to buy

     variable_market - for pumpfun urls only.
 Attempts to determine the proper market being pumpfun/ray - Requires Solana RPC

     auto_update - set to true to automatically download and run the latest version

-    blacklisted_words - blacklisted words to block when filtering. e.g 'hi\b' is blacklisted means any message with hi in it should not be scraped - SEE REGEX SECTION
+    blacklisted_words - blacklisted words to block when filtering. e.g 'hi' is blacklisted means any message with hi in it should not be scraped - SEE REGEX SECTION

+    whitelisted_words - whitelisted words to run, same as blacklisted in format.
+Whitelisted meaning only messages with x word will be scraped. blacklist overrides whitelist.

+    blacklisted_tokens - a text file (tokens.txt or any name) that contains a list of token addresses.
+The bot updates live with anything you add while it's running

+    retries - retries for ALL requests.
+This includes solana + non solana http requests

     port - port which quicktask is hosted on

-    markets - markets to attempt to snipe for token address, e.g raydium, orca, meteora
+    markets - markets to attempt to snipe for token address, e.g ['raydium', 'meteora', 'pumpfun'] - Blood will only work with these 3 markets currently.

+    task_filepath - currently ONLY FOR BLOOD - filepath to task file for migrations

+    start_task_on_migration - true/false - will start the specified task file and replace ca with the one detected if token is migrating - must have variable_market true

     [Telegram]